Attribution Models for Marketers: The Definitive Guide

 As mentioned above, eliminating direct clicks makes this a more insightful model than last interaction.
 However, it still assigns 100% of the value to one interaction.
 If your customer had 4 touchpoints prior to that last non-direct click, it's completely ignored.

 4. Linear Attribution

 With a Linear attribution model, you split credit for a conversion equally between all the interactions the customer had with your business.

 For instance, a customer finds you on Instagram, signs up for your email list and later clicks an email link.
 The next week they go to your site directly and make a $120 purchase.

 There are 3 touchpoints in this situation.
-Each touchpoint gets 33% of the credit, or a $40 conversion value attributed to the channel when the purchase was made.
+Each touchpoint gets equal credit of 33%, or a $40 conversion value attributed to the channel when the purchase was made.

 Linear attribution gives you a more balanced look at your whole marketing strategy than a single-event attribution model does.